Drew0912/ED8Frida/Readme.md

 - Opcode tracing for scena scripts.
     - ![OpcodeTraceElie.png](imgs/OpcodeTraceElie.png)
     - Can be toggled using custom debug menu through SE.
+- Change behaviour of abnormal status effects turn duration for enemies with the boss flag
+    - Remove turn duration limit,
+    - Or have the turn duration be 1 lower than normal.

 # Installation